 analysis target

-programming artifact which a static analysis tool is instructed to analyze
+artifact which an analysis tool is instructed to analyze

 artifact

-see programming artifact
+sequence of bytes addressable via a URI

+Examples: A physical file in a file system such as a source file, an object file, a configuration file or a data file; a specific version of a file in a version control system; a database table accessed via an HTTP request; an arbitrary stream of bytes returned from an HTTP request.

 baseline

-set of results produced by a single run of a set of analysis tools on a set of programming artifacts
+set of results produced by a single run of a set of analysis tools on a set of artifacts

 NOTE: A result management system can compare the results of a subsequent run to a baseline produced by a baseline run to determine whether new results have been introduced.